 Just a reminder that everyone's risk management and tolerance is different.
 There isn't a rule of thumb for what price to use as your stop loss with buying stocks, but always pre-defining your entries and exits is critical on every trade.

 Also, always remember to take your profits!
 You can always find more trades to make in the market.
 The opportunities are endless, especially if you have a great scanner like Trade Ideas.
-Market Club is another great scanner as well.
+Market Club is another great scanner for swing traders as well.
 Check out our Market Club Review.

-There are many of different ways on how to dip buy stocks and that's why it's important to find the trading strategy that fits your trading personality.
-Lastly, please remember...buy at support and sell at resistance or buy the dip and sell the rip!
+The best way to learn how to dip buy stocks is practice.
+It's important to find the trading strategy that fits your personality.
+Lastly, and please remember...buy at support and sell at resistance or buy the dip and sell the rip!